juan-medina/Cecile_QuickLaunch/README.md

 **AddOns:**
 - Open AddOns configurations windows.

+**Macros:**
+- Use any of your character or account macros.

 **Mounts:**
 - Summon random or any favorite or not favorite mount.

 **Pets:**
 - Summon random or any favorite or not favorite companion pet.

+**Professions:**
+- Open your professions book or use your professions skills.

 **Specialization and Gear Sets:**
 - Change Specialization and gear sets.